dcop7/tips_and_guides/workflow/personal_workflow.md

 * P4 → someday / maybe

 **Due dates:**
-* Free tier gives date only — no time
+* Free tier: date only, no time
-* For time-critical appointments, use the phone calendar instead
+* For time-critical appointments → use phone calendar instead

 **Deadlines:**
 * No separate deadline field on free — encode it in the title: